 In addition to following humanistic traditions, training for counseling psychologists tends to emphasize multiculturalism and offers a more holistic education.
 Counseling psychologists are often employed at universities, especially in university counseling centers, but also as teachers, supervisors, and researchers.
-Many counseling psychologists are also employed in human service settings such as mental health, family services, and rehabilitation centers.
+Many counseling psychologists are also employed in human service settings such as mental health centers, family services, and rehabilitation centers.

 Whatever your career preference is, a doctorate program in either clinical psychology or counseling psychology will serve you well.
-In fact, in an informal study of counseling and clinical psychology programs around the country, researchers found a number of similarities between the two types of programs – and noted that there are so many differences in individual clinical or counseling programs, that it was more important to select a doctorate program that offered specialized concentrations and faculty whose interests align with yours.
+In fact, in an informal study of counseling and clinical psychology programs around the country, researchers found a number of similarities between the two types of programs – and noted that there are so many differences in individual clinical or counseling psychology programs, that it was more important to select a doctorate program that offered specialized concentrations and faculty whose interests align with yours.

 No matter where your career interests lie, Alliant’s California School of Professional Psychology can help you on your way.
 We offer Doctorate in Clinical Psychology Degree Programs at a number of campus locations throughout California.
 Each program also offers a wide range of concentrations to further specialize your studies and guide your future career.